-This year, Kumar explained that State Street used the ISG’s principles to screen the S&P 500 and identified 63 ‘significantly noncompliant’ companies, each of which the investor has since contacted to request meetings.
+In 2018, Kumar explained that State Street used the ISG’s principles to screen the S&P 500 and identified 63 “significantly noncompliant” companies, each of which the investor has since contacted to request meetings.
 On the other side, Kumar lauded Prudential as being one company that proactively addressed the six principles in its 2018 proxy statement.
 Boards that are unfamiliar with the Investor Stewardship Group would be wise to read up and be prepared to engage with investors on these six Corporate Governance Principles in the months ahead.

 Too many directors inherit a governance structure when joining a board, and they don’t ever ask why things are the way they are.